Alternative 1: Flying to Seville

 Presently there is no rail connection between the Spanish province of Andalusia and the Portuguese Algarve region.
 So, we put the train trip as an option to rule out.

-Travelling by car from Seville to the Algarve - car rental
+Renting a car from Seville to the Algarve

 Driving to the Algarve is an option to consider since there is the possibility of renting a car directly at Seville airport.
 The journey in Spanish territory is comfortable and fast through the toll-free highway A-49 / E-1, with direct connection to the Algarve.